 Eavan Boland was born in Dublin, Ireland, on September 24, 1944.
 Her father was a diplomat and her mother was an expressionist painter.

-At the age of six, Boland and her family relocated to London, where she first encountered anti-Irish sentiment.
+At the age of six, Boland moved with her family to London, where she first encountered anti-Irish sentiment.
 She later returned to Dublin for school, and she received her B.A. from Trinity College in 1966.
 She was also educated in London and New York.

-In addition to her books of poetry, Boland is also the author of A Journey with Two Maps: Becoming a Woman Poet (W. W. Norton, 2011), a collection of essays, which won the 2012 PEN Award; Object Lessons: The Life of the Woman and the Poet in Our Time (1995), a volume of prose, After Every War (Princeton, 2004), an anthology of German women poets, and she co-edited The Making of a Poem: A Norton Anthology of Poetic Forms (with Mark Strand; W. W. Norton & Co., 2000).
+In addition to her books of poetry, Boland was also the author of the essay collection A Journey with Two Maps: Becoming a Woman Poet (W. W. Norton, 2011), which won the 2012 PEN Award; Object Lessons: The Life of the Woman and the Poet in Our Time (W. W. Norton, 1995), a volume of prose; and After Every War (Princeton, 2004), an anthology of German women poets.
+With Mark Strand, she co-edited The Making of a Poem: A Norton Anthology of Poetic Forms (W. W. Norton, 2000).

 Boland's awards include a Lannan Foundation Award in Poetry, an American Ireland Fund Literary Award, a Jacob’s Award for her involvement in The Arts Programme broadcast on RTÉ Radio, and an honorary degree from Trinity College.
 A member of the American Academy of Arts & Science, she taught at Trinity College, University College, and Bowdoin College, among others.
 She was also a regular reviewer for the Irish Times.

 Boland was a professor of English at Stanford University, where she directed the creative writing program.
 She lived in California with her husband, the author Kevin Casey, and died on April 27, 2020.